-Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total Single-line running switches Business case work for the continuation of a switch implementation programme started by W2QP and RNGIM that allows single-line running during maintenance windows.
+Project (\$m, inflated) Project Description 2024/25 2025/26 2026/27 3-Year Total New projects (unfunded until NLTP/Minister approved) TP/Minister approved) Single-line running switches - Implementation Continuation of a switch implementation programme started by W2QP and RNGIM that allows single-line running during maintenance windows.
 This is necessary to extend the maintenance window and improve productivity.
-1.1 - - 1.1 Total funded projects 190.9 165.9 51.1 407.8 New projects (unfunded until NLTP/Minister approved) Single-line running switches - Implementation Continuation of a switch implementation programme started by W2QP and RNGIM that allows single-line running during maintenance windows.
-This is necessary to extend the maintenance window and improve productivity. - 3.5 2.3 5.8 Avondale to Southdown - Indicative Business Case and planning Investigation and planning to protect the existing designation and progress activation of the Avondale-Southdown rail corridor to create greater long-term segregation of all-stop and non-stop train services for both freight and metro passengers, and new crossisthmus connectivity options - - 4.1 4.1 4-tracking Westfield to Pukekohe - Property and consenting P2P First phase of investigation and design, route protection and initial construction of additional track, to increase capacity for expected growth, resulting in competitive and reliable services for freight, regional, and metro passengers along the Southern corridor and at the Westfield Junction bottleneck. - - 3.9 3.9 Total unfunded projects - 3.5 10.3 13.8 Auckland Metro Total 190.9 169.4 61.4 421.6
+3.5 2.3 5.8 Avondale to Southdown - Indicative Business Case and planning Investigation and planning to protect the existing designation and progress activation of the Avondale-Southdown rail corridor to create greater long-term segregation of all-stop and non-stop train services for both freight and metro passengers, and new crossisthmus connectivity options , 4.
+4.1 4-tracking Westfield to Pukekohe - Property and consenting P2P First phase of investigation and design, route protection and initial construction of additional track, to increase capacity for expected growth, resulting in competitive and reliable services for freight, regional, and metro passengers along the Southern corridor and at the Westfield Junction bottleneck.
+1 9.
+9. හ Total unfunded projects 3.5 10.3 13.8 Auckland Metro Total 190.9 169.4 61.4 421.6